Hazem-M-Abdelaziz/Autonomous-Vehicle-Localization-Using-Onboars-Sensor-and-HD-Geolocated-Maps-Project-Solution/README.md

 Accuracy score file used to evaluate different techniques normalized by the position accuracy of the gps data.

 ### ADT Localization ###
-In this directory, files relevant to vehicle localization in US City Block Map:
+In this directory, files relevant to Autonomous Vehicle localization in US City Block Map using MATLAB toolboxes and Unreal Engine-based simulator in ADT to achieve high precision Localization:

 <details>
 <summary><strong> Contents </strong></summary>